socialfoundations/whynot/docs/source/quickstart.rst

     >>> rct.description
     'Study effect of intervening in 1975 to decrease pollution generation on total population in 2050.'

-We can run the experiment using the experiment :meth:`~whynot.framework.DynamicsExperiment.run` function and specifying a desired sample size ``num_samples``.
+We can run the experiment using the experiment :meth:`~whynot.dynamics.DynamicsExperiment.run` function and specifying a desired sample size ``num_samples``.
 The experiment then returns a causal :class:`~whynot.framework.Dataset` consisting of the covariates for each unit, the treatment assignment, the outcome, and the ground truth causal effect for each unit.